|

 to Quito.
 Arrival, reception and transfer to your hotel.

-tour in the colonial quarter, highlighted by La Plaza de la Independencia,
+colonial quarter, highlighted by La Plaza de la Independencia,

 the Cathedral, La Compañia de Jesús, La Iglesia